 - Smear the gel onto the side of the teeth.
 If you have a jumpy pet, it may be safer for your fingers if you use a toothbrush or finger brush to smear the gel.

-- If you have the liquid, spray a small amount on each side of his mouth.
+- If you have the liquid, spray a small amount on each side of their mouth.

 So now what?